hjacobs/kube-web-view/docs/oauth2.rst

 This behavior can be changed and the session's OAuth2 access token can be used for cluster authentication instead of using configured credentials.
 Enable this operation mode via ``--cluster-auth-use-session-token``.

+The OAuth redirect flow will not do any extra authorization by default, i.e. everybody who can login with your OAuth provider can use Kubernetes Web View!
+You can plug in a custom Python hook function (coroutine) via the ``--oauth2-authorized-hook`` to validate the login or do any extra work (store extra info in the session, deny access, log user ID, etc).
+Note that the hook needs to be a coroutine function with signature like ``async def authorized(data, session)``.
+The result should be boolean true if the login is successful, and false otherwise.
+Examples of such hooks are provided in the `examples directory <https://codeberg.org/hjacobs/kube-web-view/src/branch/master/examples>`_ of the git repository.

 Google OAuth Provider
 =====================